Building muscle mass after 50 is definitely possible. Here are some ways to get there fast and avoid the pitfalls.

 So… I found out the hard way that aging joints cannot recover from the extreme punishment that heavyweights can bring as quickly or as thoroughly as they did when we were younger.
 My shoulders ached and started making knuckle-cracking sounds when I moved.

 Fast forward to today, in my early 60’s I have more muscle mass than I did at any other age.
 And no pain.
 It’s because I stopped lifting for my ego and started lifting smart.

-I’ve been at the ‘new way’ now for about 6 years.
+I’ve been at the ‘new way’ now for more than 6 years.
 It’s more fun training this way and it takes less time.
-You do feel soreness as a result, but not the pain of getting pounded by heavy weights.
+You do feel soreness as a result, but not the pain of getting pounded by heavyweights.

 We Are Going to Pump You Up

 That soreness is the legendary “Pump,” as blood rushes into the target muscles bringing healing nutrients and flushing out waste.
 The Pump is a great feeling.
 Soreness is good.
 Pain is bad.